NCAR/CTSM-Tutorial/README.md

 ![example workflow](https://github.com/NCAR/CTSM-Tutorial-2022/actions/workflows/gh-page_builder.yml/badge.svg)

-The materials and notebooks in this tutorial is published as a Jupyter book [here](https://ncar.github.io/CTSM-Tutorial-2022/README.html).
+The materials and notebooks in this tutorial is published as a Jupyter book <a href="https://ncar.github.io/CTSM-Tutorial-2022/README.html" target="_blank"> here](</a>.

 This repository includes materials for the [Community Terrestrial Systems Model (CTSM)](https://github.com/ESCOMP/CTSM) Spring 2022 mini-tutorial.

 These tutorials are designed as an introduction to running the Community Terrestrial Systems Model (CTSM).
-We we will run through three configurations that include running a:
+We will go through three configurations that include running a:

 0. Supported NEON tower site,
 1. Global FATES simution, and